FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/spacing.md

     CFTs).
 Each synchronization point acknowledged may constitute a resumption point for a subsequent restart in the event a transfer is interrupted.

-If you are using Amazon S3 with Transfer CFT, please see <a href="../../../../app_integration_intro/amazon_s3" class="MCXref xref">Amazon S3/Ceph cloud storage</a>for SPACING recommendations and limitations.
+If you are using Amazon S3 with Transfer CFT, please see [Amazon S3/Ceph cloud storage](../../../../app_integration_intro/amazon_s3)for SPACING recommendations and limitations.

 [Return to Command index](../../)